 Collecting data from a disaster area(s) involves the use of special equipment and devices supporting sensing to capture real-time information about the affected area.
 Also, the base stations in the disaster areas, or temporarily deployable and tactical base stations, can be used for providing the required sensing services.

-The collected environmental and devices sensing data can be used to generate real-time maps for the affected areas allowing to prioritize and to direct the rescue efforts more efficiently.
+The collected environmental and devices sensing data can be used to generate real-time maps for the affected areas allowing the PPDR authorities to prioritize and to direct the rescue efforts more efficiently.
 Furthermore, these maps can be used to monitor the evacuation processes, as well as the situations at the evacuation centres (e.g. to detect overcrowding at an evacuation centre).

 ---------- Third Change ----------